Louise Diane d'Orléans: Biography

 Until her marriage, Louise was known as Mademoiselle de Chartres.
 The style of Mademoiselle de Chartres had been used by her elder sister Adélaïde, who, by the time of Louise Diane's birth, was a nun at Chelles.
 Her aunt Élisabeth Charlotte d'Orléans also used the title.

-Louise, who grew up with her younger sister Élisabeth, received a religious education.
-Her sister would later become the queen of Spain as the wife of Louis I of Spain.

 Louise grew up in an era when her father, known as Philippe d'Orléans, or simply le Régent, was the de facto ruler of France, as he had been in charge of the affairs of the state since the death of Louise's maternal grandfather King Louis XIV.
 The Palais-Royal was where the régent held his court and lived openly with his mistress Marie Thérèse de Parabère.
 Her mother later acquired the Château de Bagnolet, where she lived quietly and without scandal.

 As a member of the reigning House of Bourbon, she was a princesse du sang.
 As her mother, by then the Duchess of Orléans, was illegitimate by birth, Louise, like her siblings, was not a petite-fille de France.

 In her youth, she was said to have been a very sensitive child and would grow up to be one of the more beautiful of the regent's daughters.
 As she was another girl (1 of 7 overall), her birth was not necessarily greeted with the joy that had met that of her brother, Louis, Duke of Orléans.
 Upon the death of her father in 1723, at Versailles, at the age of forty-nine, her only brother inherited the title of Duke of Orléans and, in 1724, he married Margravine Johanna of Baden-Baden.

+Marriage

 In December 1731, it was decided that she should marry her cousin Louis François de Bourbon, Prince of Conti.
 Her marriage was arranged by her mother Françoise Marie and her first cousin (and subsequent mother-in-law) Louise Élisabeth, Dowager Princess of Conti.

 After being baptised on 19 January 1732 by the Cardinal of Rohan (then the Grand Almoner of France), she married the Prince of Conti three days later, on 22 January.
 The marriage ceremony took place at the Palace of Versailles.
 Louise was then fifteen years old.
 At her wedding, her Condé cousin, Élisabeth Alexandrine de Bourbon, had the honour of holding her train.

 After the marriage, she became known at court as Her Serene Highness, the Princess of Conti.
 Her husband had succeeded to the Conti title in 1727 upon the death of his father Louis Armand II, Prince of Conti.
 In 1734, Louise gave birth to a son, heir to the Conti name, and, in 1736, to a second child who died at birth.